fpsvogel/fpsvogel.com/src/_posts/2022-01-30-how-to-find-ruby-rails-job.md

 ## Resume strategies

-To get an intial interview, having an impressive resume is key.
+To get an initial interview, having an impressive resume is key.
 To give you some ideas on how to polish your resume, here are things that interviewers said they liked about my resume.
 By the way, it's always worth asking in an interview, "What did you like about my resume?
 And how could it be better?"

 - **Lots of projects.** In one of my early interviews, I got a helpful answer to the "how could it be better" question: "More projects."
-So I built [a series of small apps](https://fpsvogel.com/posts/2022/doctor-lookup-health-provider-search-tool) over the following weeks.
+So I built [a series of small apps](/posts/2022/doctor-lookup-health-provider-search-tool) over the following weeks.
 These helped fill out my resume, and they were a great learning experience.
 I've also heard good arguments (though not from interviewers) on the other side: instead of building lots of small projects, buckle down and build one big and impressive project.
 That's actually the path I started on when I first learned Rails, and I do plan on returning to my "serious" hobby app, but in these early stages of my Rails journey I learned more when I was building lots of small projects.
 - **Write a blog.** One interviewer found me through [a podcast episode where I was featured](https://rubyrogues.com/bridgetown-rb-ft-felipe-vogel-ruby-526).
-I was invited to the podcast because of [a blog post](https://fpsvogel.com/posts/2021/build-a-blog-with-bridgetown) that I wrote (reposted [on DEV](https://dev.to/fpsvogel/build-a-static-site-in-ruby-with-bridgetown-45kg)so that more people would see it).
+I was invited to the podcast because of [a blog post](/posts/2021/build-a-blog-with-bridgetown) that I wrote (reposted [on DEV](https://dev.to/fpsvogel/build-a-static-site-in-ruby-with-bridgetown-45kg)so that more people would see it).
 Moral of the story: write a blog!
 But even if your blog doesn't lead to any special opportunities, it's still worthwhile.
 Not only will your communication skills get a boost, but you can even learn something more thoroughly just by writing about it.
 - **Keep a study guide.** I got compliments on [my study guide](https://github.com/fpsvogel/learn-ruby-and-cs) in two interviews, but it's another one of those things that's useful to do even if no one notices.

 Here are efforts that I didn't get comments on, but I'm sure they didn't hurt:

 - **Polish your GitHub portfolio.** Here's mine: [github.com/fpsvogel](https://github.com/fpsvogel).
 Make sure each of your pinned projects has a nice README including a summary of why it's on portfolio.
 If you want to spend even more time perfecting your READMEs, [here's an awesome README list](https://github.com/matiassingers/awesome-readme) to give you ideas, and here are a few that are built specifically as part of a learner's portfolio of Rails apps: [lortza/tarot](https://github.com/lortza/tarot), [lortza/sorrygirl](https://github.com/lortza/sorrygirl), [lortza/therapy_tracker](https://github.com/lortza/therapy_tracker).
-- **Make a web version of your resume.** Here's mine: [fpsvogel.com/about](https://fpsvogel.com/about/).
+- **Make a web version of your resume.** Here's mine: [fpsvogel.com/about](/about/).
 This is in addition to (not instead of) the PDF version that I submitted in applications.
 [Here's my resume in PDF](https://www.overleaf.com/read/mgxfqgqngjqf) as of January 2022.
 I made it with LaTeX, but a plain old word processor would work too.
 Remember, keep it under one page!

 ## What to ask in the initial interview